 “…We had a little touristy feeling.
-I think our offense came out flat.”
+I think our offense came out flat,” he said.

 MSU got on the board in the second quarter, after a Jeremy Langford outside corner run, to cut the lead to three.
 Cook completed a few big pass plays leading to the Langford score.

 The rest of the quarter was a battle of defenses, but the last four minutes of the half brought some quick scores.